 Auto can be used as an aid when interactively constructing terms in Agda.
 In a system with dependent types it can be meaningful to use such a tool for finding fragments of, not only proofs, but also programs.
+For instance, giving the type signature of the map function over vectors, you will get the desired function as the first solution.

+The tool is based on a term search implementation independent of Agda called Agsy.
+Agsy is a general purpose search algorithm for a dependently typed language similar to Agda.
 One should not expect it to handle large problems of any particular kind, but small enough problems of almost any kind.